Kaori61/crime-data-analysis/README.md

 * Emma Lamont - Course facilitator at Code Institute.
 She gave me great support and advice whenever I needed.
 * Celia Pires- aka Class Rep. Gave me great assist to fix my bug in the code.
 * Jane Weightman - aka the Brain.
 Very knowledgeable and supportive, helped me fix my bug, advice on image creation and inspirtion on navigation button.
+* Andrei Bitca - aka life saver.
+Found last minute bug and Andrei was able to point out what was wrong with my code.